The following lists some common reasons why disability documentation is deemed insufficient by ETS.

 - The documentation does not establish that there is a disability under the Americans with Disabilities Act.
-It contains no clear statement of a diagnosis consistent with DSM-IV-TR or ICD-10.
+It contains no clear statement of a diagnosis consistent with DSM or ICD.

 - There is an insufficient description of history of a disability (e.g., childhood through college) and how it relates to current problems with academic performance or employment.